Q&A With One of Our Mexican Ceramic Suppliers

 DAUGHTER

-It was the high-temperature ceramics from which Cerámica Cruz Blanca took the name that it has kept until today, and it is also from this technique that the current products of this business received a notable influence, especially the decorations of the products, which are actually a continuation of the decorations that were made in high-temperature tableware.
-It was also ceramics that consolidated the Cerámica Cruz Blanca business, which began, grew and has been maintained thanks to the work of the Jiménez family, and at the time also thanks to the work of the Saucedo family (family of the first wife of Mr. Agustín), who worked very closely and for long hours in the workshops of the Jiménez family.
+It was the high-temperature ceramics from which this technique that the current products of this business received a notable influence, especially the decorations of the products, which are actually a continuation of the decorations that were made in high-temperature tableware.
+It was also ceramics that consolidated the business, which began, grew and has been maintained thanks to the work of Jorge and his family, and at the time also thanks to the work of Agustín's family, who worked very closely and for long hours in the workshops.

-The high-temperature tableware business grew and was very prosperous, and Agustín Jiménez traveled to different states of the Republic to promote and sell his products, although from then on the ceramic workshops saw his technique migrate towards oxidized clay, a technique that was finally consolidated and that has allowed Cerámica Cruz Blanca to keep the tradition alive, stay in the market and continue to be a source of income for the family.
+The high-temperature tableware business grew and was very prosperous, and Agustín traveled to different states of the Republic to promote and sell his products, although from then on the ceramic workshops saw his technique migrate towards oxidized clay, a technique that was finally consolidated and that has allowed them to keep the tradition alive, stay in the market and continue to be a source of income for the family.

 THE PROCESS